Debayan-RoyLLM/Story_Bot/README.md

 2. Iterates through all 120 balls of the T20 match
 3. Every 5 balls, runs the full AI pipeline
 4. Writes results to `data/llm_outputs.csv`
-5. Returns the compiled statistics
+5. Returns the compiled statistics and any per-ball errors

+**Error handling**: Returns `404` if no fixture is found.
+Individual ball failures are caught and logged without aborting the match — errors are collected and returned in the response `errors` array.

 ---